IBM/appnav/docs/importcell.md

           soap_port: 8879
        ```

-    1. Create the resource with the command:
+    1. Create the resource with the following command:

        ```
        kubectl create -f cell.yaml